Content marketing campaigns can be a fantastic way to generate leads.

 In this article, we’re going to take a look at how you can get started with content marketing, even if you’re not great at writing and you don’t have a lot of money to spend.

-By the end of this post, you should have a good sense of how you too can join many of the marketers enjoying success with content marketing.
+By the end of this blog post, you should have a good sense of how you too can join many of the marketers enjoying success with content marketing.

 Become a better writer